Do you want to take your art to the next level? Getting started with digital art can be easier than you think.

 But if you want to get a product you can become an advanced digital artist with, another tablet on this list could suit you better.

-Some people have also used the Huon New 1060 for whiteboard sessions and live demonstrations along with ordinary, everyday doodling.
+Some people have also used the Huion 1060 Plus for whiteboard sessions and live demonstrations along with ordinary, everyday doodling.
 If you want a tool you can use for work as well as pleasure, this is a good feature.

 If you would rather be able to paint and draw directly on the screen, a display tablet like the Artist 16 could be a good place to start.